Batch jobs

 #!/bin/bash # Name of the job #SBATCH -J testjob # Partition to use - this example is commented out ##SBATCH -p NONIB # Time limit.
 Often not needed as there are defaults, # but you might have to specify it to get the maximum allowed. # time: 10 hours ##SBATCH --time=10:0:0 # Pick nodes with feature 'foo'.
 Different clusters have # different features available # but most of the time you don't need this ##SBATCH -C foo # Restrict the job to run on the node(s) named ##SBATCH -w compute-0-13 # Number of processes #SBATCH -n1 # Start the program srun myprogram

-A more complicated example which uses three tasks, note the use of --exclusive to make sure SLURM spreads the tasks out over the available cpus:
+A more complicated example which uses three tasks, note the use of --exact to make sure each job step only asks for the resources specifically allocated to it:

-#!/bin/bash #SBATCH -n3 # 3 tasks echo Starting job $SLURM_JOB_ID echo SLURM assigned me these nodes srun -l hostname srun --exclusive -n2 program1 & # start 2 copies of program 1 srun --exclusive -n1 program2 & # start 1 copy of program 2 wait # wait for all to finish
+#!/bin/bash #SBATCH -n3 # 3 tasks echo Starting job $SLURM_JOB_ID echo SLURM assigned me these nodes srun -l hostname srun --exact -n2 program1 & # start 2 copies of program 1 srun --exact -n1 program2 & # start 1 copy of program 2 wait # wait for all to finish

 You should find a detailed example script in /info/slurm on the cluster you are using.